Chart Color Schemes

 Mount Barker Surrounds's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Mount Barker Surrounds residents exhibit relatively positive health outcomes, with common conditions seen across both young and old age groups at a fairly standard level.
-Private health cover rate is approximately 52% of the total population (~3,788 people), slightly higher than the average SA2 area but lower than Greater Adelaide's 55.2%.
+Mount Barker Surrounds residents show relatively positive health outcomes, with common conditions similar across both young and old age groups.
+Private health cover stands at approximately 52% of the total population (~3,788 people), compared to Greater Adelaide's 55.2%.

-Mental health issues affect 8.9% of residents, while arthritis impacts 8.3%.
-Around 68.6% declare themselves completely clear of medical ailments, similar to Greater Adelaide's 68.5%.
-The area has 19.6% of residents aged 65 and over (1,433 people).
-Health outcomes among seniors are particularly strong, outperforming the general population in health metrics.
+Mental health issues and arthritis are the most prevalent, affecting 8.9 and 8.3% respectively.
+About 68.6% report no medical ailments, similar to Greater Adelaide's 68.5%.
+The area has 19.6% residents aged 65 and over (1,433 people).
+Seniors' health outcomes are strong, outperforming the general population in health metrics.

 Frequently Asked Questions - Health